AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 decision-making remains human

 Tools may act more independently.
+Value still comes from how they’re used.

 The difference between AI agents and AI assistants is not just technical.